New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 Basic Demographics (2017):

-25 to 54 years with the median being 34, 50% Male/Female, 93% White (the highest percentage on this list), with a median household income of $98k with 50% of residents being families.
+25 to 54 years with the median being 34, 50% Male/Female, 93% White, with a median household income of $98k.
+Majority of this neighborhood is families.

 If I could afford to live in West Austin, you bet I would.
 This is where the Matthew Mcconaughey’s of the world live.
 You’re definitely parents to kids and one of you works in Tech and y’all are looking for a HOUSE house.
 You are who I want to be, please invite me to your housewarming.